 The Republic of San Marino is a completely independent state, surrounded by Italy.
-It has its own government and laws although it is only 61 square kilometers in size.
-It was founded in the 4th century B.C. and is the world’s oldest republic.
+It has its own government and laws although it is only 61 square kilometres in size.
+San Marino population is only 33,400 people according to 2017 statistics.
+It was founded in the 4th century BC and is the world’s oldest republic.
 Dripping with old world charm and a rich cultural heritage, this region is a popular sightseeing destination.
-With so much to see and do in and around San Marino, no Italy trip would be complete without spending some time exploring this little republic.
+With so much to do and see in and around San Marino City, no Italy trip would be complete without spending some time exploring the vicinities.

-Museums - San Marino may be small in size but it contains numerous museums that will be appealing to any history buffs who are visiting the area.
-Museums of all different subject matter can be found here and all are worth the minimal admission fee.
+San Marino City - the capital of San Marino may be small in size but it contains numerous museums that will be appealing to any history buffs visiting the area.

-Although not big in size, San Marino is a wonderful place to add to your Italian trip itinerary and is filled with interesting sites to see and things to do.
-It is sure to impress, with its stunning views of the hills and valleys surrounding it.
-We are sure that your trip to San Marino will be one to remember for a lifetime.
+Visiting the City of San Marino and the rest of this mountainous microstate could prove to be a wonderful addition to your Italian itinerary because it is filled with many interesting sites to see and things to do.
+It is sure to impress, with its stunning panoramic views of the hills and valleys surrounding it.
+We are sure that your trip to the San Marino country will be one to remember for a lifetime.